ElektraInitiative/libelektra/src/plugins/README.md

 - [dump](dump/) makes a dump of a KeySet in an Elektra-specific format
 - [quickdump](quickdump/) uses binary portable format based on [dump](dump/), but more efficient
+- [mmapstorage](mmapstorage/) uses binary, not portable memory mapped file for a high performance storage

 Read (and write) standard config files: